 Create the PivotTable

-Everything is in place, so we’re now ready to create our PivotTable.
+Everything is in place, so we are now ready to create the PivotTable.

 Click Insert > PivotTable from the ribbon.